My Ongoing Obsession with Wallpaper: Best Choices

 Victorian home entrywayPhoto by Laura Moss Photography

 If you’re not sure about wallpapering an entire room, apply it to just one wall.
-It’s an easy way to add decoration without having to figure out artwork like a gallery wall.
+It’s an easy way to add decoration without having to figure out artwork like a gallery wall climbing up a stairway.

 eclectic entryway with gray staircasePhoto by Crystal Blackshaw Interiors